cal-sailing/wind2web/README.txt

   /home/admin/wind2web/data/cscVantageLoop.csv

-2. Then every second, the python script /home/admin/wind2web/wind2appspot.py is launched by a cron job.
+2. Then every minute, the python script /home/admin/wind2web/wind2appspot.py is launched by a cron job.
 That script takes the cscVantageLoop.csv as input, extracts the relevant infos from it and produces the /home/admin/wind2web/data/cscWind.txt

-3. Then a cron job calls the script /home/admin/wind2web/pushWind2Appspot.sh which uploads the file cscWind.txt to appspot.
+3. Then 5 secondes later a cron job calls the script /home/admin/wind2web/pushWind2Appspot.sh which uploads the file cscWind.txt to appspot.
-Jorrit as the access to appspot for actually displaying the data on the appspot page.
+Jorrit as the access to appspot and he handles actually displaying the data on the appspot page.

 -------------------
 HOW TO INSTALL